ariawisp/codex/docs/integrations/codexpc.md

 export CODEXPC_SERVICE=com.yourorg.codexpc
 ```

+On macOS, when `CODEXPC_CHECKPOINT` (or `CODEXPC_CHECKPOINT_PATH`) is set, Codex automatically prefers the native XPC provider regardless of the configured provider.

 Notes:
 - On macOS, Codex streams via XPC and produces final‑only deltas.
 Commentary is suppressed.
+- Tokens-over-XPC is the default path.
+Typed messages and conversation JSON remain as compatibility fallbacks in the daemon.
+- Handshake endpoint (daemon): send `{type: "handshake"}` to retrieve `encoding_name`, `special_tokens`, and `stop_tokens_for_assistant_actions` for diagnostics.
 - A macOS‑only integration smoke test is available (ignored by default): `codex-rs/core/tests/mac_codexpc_integration.rs`.
   - Set `CODEXPC_CHECKPOINT` to your local GPT‑OSS checkpoint.
   - Optionally set `CODEXPCD_BIN` to the installed `codexpcd` path to spawn the daemon for the test.